Anne and Olivier Bernard in June 2015 during Vinexpo dinner at Domaine de Chevalier

 Domaine de Chevalier 1975 89p

 Tasted in April 2005.
-Hot fruit but well in balance.
-I think this wine is quickly beginning to show its age.
+Hot fruit but well balanced.
+This wine is quickly beginning to show its age.

 Domaine de Chevalier 1971 93p

 Tasted in October 2019.
 Cherries.
-This wine holds everything together just fine, complex, stylish, and well-made to last for at least ten more years.
+This wine keeps everything together just fine, complex, stylish, and well-made to last for at least ten more years.

 Domaine de Chevalier 1970 88p

 Tasted in August 1990.
-Ripe fruit on the nose and palate, fine intensity, slight taste of prunes but well-made with lovely balance and aftertaste.
+Ripe fruit on the nose and palate.
+It has a fine intensity and a slight taste of prunes, but is well-made with lovely balance and a pleasant aftertaste.

 Domaine de Chevalier 1968 86p